-Our article quantifies the impacts of exports to and imports from China on GDP in major developing economies.
-We find the positive contributions of imports from China to GDP, although such positive contributions are still lower than that of EDE and AdE.
-However, impacts of China on growth becomes much more significant since the financial crisis while EDE and AdE show decreasing or almost unchanged role in pushing growth in the global South.
-These findings seem to confirm the arguments of international studies scholars on China as a new and benign hegemon on the horizon.
-The developing world's growth is increasingly dependent on Chinese goods.
-Strengthening trade with China might be indispensable for the global South to sustain growth in the future.
-This puts more serious pressure on policy makers in, on the one hand, achieving short-run growth goals through promoting imports from China and, on another hand, ensuring the competitiveness of the domestic production in longer-run.
+Our article quantifies the impacts of trade with China on GDP of emerging and developing economies.
+We find positive contributions of imports from China to GDP, although such positive contributions are still lower than that of EME and AdE.
+However, impacts of China on growth becomes much more significant since the financial crisis while EME and AdE show decreasing or almost unchanged role in pushing growth in the Global South.
+These findings seem to confirm the arguments of international studies on China as a new and benign hegemon on the horizon.
+The developing world's growth is increasingly dependent on Chinese goods and services.
+Strengthening trade with China might be indispensable for the Global South to sustain growth in the future.
+This puts more serious pressure on policy makers in, on the one hand, achieving short-run growth goals through promoting imports from China and, on the other hand, ensuring the competitiveness and independence of domestic production in the long-run.

-Our analysis shows the insignificant contributions of the exports to China on growth in its developing partners.
+Our analysis shows insignificant contributions of the exports to China on growth in its developing partners.
 Most of the exports to China from the developing world are raw materials or low-technological products, which contribute marginally to growth.
-Moreover, the rise of China might not create opportunities for developing countries to upgrade considerably its production.
-However, with the coming transformation of the Chinese economy from exportled to consumption-led growth, EDE might see a more significant role of China as a major importer for goods and services in the near future.
+Moreover, the rise of China might end up discouraging developing countries from considerably upgrading their production.
+However, with the coming transformation of the Chinese economy from export-led to consumption-led growth, EME might see a more significant role for China as a major importer for goods and services in the near future.
 Lee et al. (2017) show that economies that have a small share of consumption goods in their exports to China might suffer a significant decrease in their exports to China.
 At the same time, China's transformation also creates valuable opportunities for countries that satisfy growing consumption demands of the Chinese population.
-Similarly, Park and Shin (2011: 160) indicate that China becomes "more of consumer and less of an assembler", which heralds the potential of higher exports to China, as a new source of growth, in the coming time for the developing world.
-In addition, China is becoming a more important producer of sophisticated goods with higher labor costs and an aging labor force, leaving some opportunities for other developing economies to materialize their potentials, either by replacing China or being a part of the production chain led by China.
+Similarly, Park and Shin (2011: 160) indicate that China becomes "more of consumer and less of an assembler", which heralds the potential of higher exports to China, as a new source of growth, in the near future for the developing world.
+In addition, China is becoming a more important producer of sophisticated goods with higher labour costs and an aging labour force, leaving some opportunities for other developing economies to materialize their potentials, either by replacing China or being a part of the production chain led by China.
+The recent trade war and Coronavirus pandemic show that the latter strategy is very risky.